 General Information

 The Doctorate in Physical Therapy Program is housed within the Department of Graduate Programs in the School of Health Professions of the University of Puerto Rico in the Medical Sciences Campus.
 It is the first and only program in Puerto Rico which leads to a Doctorate Entry Level Degree in Physical Therapy.
 The duration of the professional curriculum is 3.5 years.
 Admissions to the program will be considered once every year.
-Students will begin diurnal fulltime classes early in July of the year of admission.
+Students will begin full-time diurnal classes in August of the year of admission.
 They are expected to complete 132.5 credits to graduate and fulfill the all graduation requirements.

 Upon the completion of this degree the graduate is qualified to work as a general practitioner in physical therapy and will be able to offer services in the following scenarios: hospitals, rehabilitation centers, geriatric centers, industries, schools, sports medicine centers, health promotion programs, private practice, and community programs among others.
-The graduate will be able to assume the roles of being a clinician, researcher, administrator, educator and consultant in the above mentioned scenarios.
+The graduate will be able to assume the roles of being a clinician, researcher, administrator, educator and consultant in the above-mentioned scenarios.

 Important Information